 2. Omega Speedmaster Moonphase Master Co-Axial

-Our second best moonphase pick may reveal that we’re a bit biased toward time-tested models enhanced with complications for dubious applications.
-What kind of astronaut needs to be aware of the phase of the moon back on Earth?
+Our second-best moonphase pick may reveal that we’re a bit biased toward time-tested models enhanced with complications for dubious applications.
+Indeed, what kind of astronaut needs to be aware of the phase of the moon as viewed back on Earth?

 Regardless, the Omega Speedmaster Moonphase Moonwatch is a truly beautiful watch.
 Once more, the Speedmaster essence has evolved and now is augmented by additional date and moonphase complications.